Technologicat/extrafeathers/README.md

 ![DOF numbering demo output](img/dofnumbering.png)

-The strong lines are element edges; the faint lines indicate the automatically generated subdivisions for visualization of the P2 function as a once-refined P1 function.
-Each P2 triangle is split into four P1 triangles for visualization.
+*The strong lines are element edges; the faint lines indicate the automatically generated subdivisions for visualization of the P2 function as a once-refined P1 function.
+Each P2 triangle is split into four P1 triangles for visualization.*

 ```bash
 python -m demo.refelement
 ```

 ![Reference element demo output](img/refelement.png)

+*Local and global DOF numbering for P1, P2 and P3 elements.*

 ### Patch averaging